turingschool/mod-0-curriculum/shared/fe/functions.md

   </ol>
   <p><em>For the next activity, referring to the lesson and your notes is encouraged, but for your learning's sake, do not copy-and-paste!</em></p>
   <ol>
-    <li>In a new repl.it file or a file in Atom, define a function named <code>greetMe</code> that declares two parameters, a first and last name.
+    <li>In a new replit file or a file in Atom, define a function named <code>greetMe</code> that declares two parameters, a first and last name.
 Inside the code block, write a <code>console.log</code> statement that prints a sentence greeting a person using both first and last names.</li>
     <li>Then, call the function with appropriate arguments.</li>
     <li>Run the code.
 You should see the <code>console.log</code> statement in your console.</li>
     <li>On a new line of code, call the function <em>again</em>, using different arguments.</li>